DrChrisLevy/fast_stripe_demo/README.md

 2. Add your domain in Resend dashboard → **Domains** → **Add Domain**

-3. Add the DNS records Resend provides to your domain registrar (Cloudflare, Porkbun, etc.):
+3. Add the DNS records Resend provides to your domain registrar (Cloudflare, etc.):
    - Usually 2-3 TXT records for verification
    - Wait a few minutes, then click "Verify" in Resend